Renunciation

 Right Mindfulness refers to mindfulness fully abiding within the Five Aggregates, or memory.
 When Right Mindfulness is fully established, it directly leads to Right Concentration.

-Concentration can be better understood as having a collected or singleness of mind.
+Concentration can be better understood as having a collected or single-minded attention.

 Simply put, concentration is letting go of all formations and abiding in memory so that clear knowing can arise.